 Different assays and sample types produce different absorption spectra.
 The NWLSS™ Derivative Application offers analytical flexibility that requires the user to enter 3 parameters; the order of the polynomial, the order of the derivative and the length of the filter.
 Optionally, a scaling factor can be entered.
 Below is a description and requirements of each of these parameters.

 Polynomial Order (M) The order of the polynomial to be used to create the convolution key.
 This value must be greater than or equal to the order of the derivative and less than the filter length.
-Generally, a polynomial order between 3 and 5 is recommended.
+Generally, a polynomial

 Derivative Order (d) The order of the derivative to be used to create the convolution.
 This value must be less than or equal to the order of the derivative.
 Depending on the experiment's objective, a derivative order of 2-4 is recommended.